go-monk/http-servers/README.md

 [net/http](https://pkg.go.dev/net/http) is the standard's library package for writing HTTP servers (and clients).
-It has two important components: the  `ListenAndServe` function and the `Handler` inteface:
+It has two important components: the  `ListenAndServe` function and the `Handler` interface:

 ```go
 package http